CmsHI/pPbJPsiAnalysis/analysisMacros/Acceptance/dir_acc/README.txt

-Here acceptance plots is stored
+Here acceptance plots are stored